In-patient luxury rehab center in Thailand

 1. Anxiety

-A paper from the Clinical Psychology Review found a link between BDD and social anxiety disorder, especially in Eastern cultures.
-Since a person with BDD is convinced something about their appearance is wrong, they may develop anxiety that affects their social functioning.
+Meanwhile, a 2010 paper by Angela Fang and Stefan G. Hofmann published in the Clinical Psychology Review found a link between BDD and social anxiety disorder, especially in Eastern cultures.
+Since a person with BDD is convinced something about their appearance is wrong, they develop anxiety that affects their social functioning.

-Generally speaking, anxiety may result from traumatic events and other negative experiences.
-As an anxiety disorder, BDD also has this component since negative experiences are risk factors for this disorder.
+Generally speaking, anxiety results from traumatic events and other negative experiences.
+As an anxiety disorder, BDD has this component since negative experiences are risk factors for this disorder.

 2. Depression

-When left untreated, body dysmorphia can lead to severe depression.
-That may happen because a person’s perception of their appearance keeps getting worse, and so do the symptoms of BDD.
+When left untreated, body dysmorphia leads to severe depression.
+That happens because a person’s perception of their appearance keeps getting worse, and so do the symptoms of BDD.
 In this situation, a person feels like there is no way out because even if they get plastic surgery, they are often still unsatisfied with the results.
 This leads to desperation and depression.

 A person with depression is constantly sad, loses hope, thinks they’re worthless, loses interest in activities they used to enjoy, and becomes socially isolated.